eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 Through doing this, you've learned the following practices which you can apply to create other custom rules and plugins:

-1. Creating an ESLint custom rule
+1. Creating a custom ESLint rule
 1. Testing the custom rule
 1. Bundling the rule in a plugin
 1. Publishing the plugin